maximegris/angular-electron/README.md

 |--|--|
 |`npm run e2e`| Execute end to end tests |

-Note: To make it work behind a proxy, you can add this proxy exeption in your terminal
+Note: To make it work behind a proxy, you can add this proxy exception in your terminal
 `export {no_proxy,NO_PROXY}="127.0.0.1,localhost"`

 ## Branch & Packages version